HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-----------------:-----------------------------------------------------------------------------:
 ```

 There is one **immediate operand mode**, which supports a signed 14-bit value.
 The sign bit is in the rightmost position of the field and removed from the value to encode.
 Depending on the sign, the remaining value im the field is sign or zero extended.
-The **register modes** specify one or two registers.
-Operand mode 1 sets "a" to zero.
-The operation "zero - b" can for example be used in the  SUB instruction, which will subtract the "b" register from a zero value.
+The **register modes** specify one or two registers for the operation.
+Operand mode 1 sets "a" to zero and passes the other argument in "b".
+This mode is typically used for operations that use a zero value as one of the arguments.
+For example, the operation "zero - b" can be used in the  SUB instruction, which will subtract the "b" register from a zero value.
 This is essentially a negate operation.
 Operand mode 2 will use "a" and "b" as input to the operation of the instruction.

 The machine addresses memory with a byte address.
 There are indexed and register indexed operand modes.
-Operand modes 4 to 6 are the **register indexed address modes**s, which will use a base registr "b" and add an offset in "a" to it, forming the final byte address offset.
+Operand modes 4 to 6 are the **register indexed address modes**s, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
 Mode 4 refers to a date word, mode 5 to a date half-word and mode 6 to a datde byte.
 Modes 8 to 31 are the **indexed address mode**s structured in three groups, which access a word, a half-word or a byte.
-The computed address must be aligned with the size of data to fetch.
+The mode group map to an index register R8 to R15, i.e. mode 8, 16 and 24 to R8, 9, 17 and 25 to R9 and so on.
+For the indexed operand modes, the computed address must be aligned with the size of data to fetch.

--- seg---
+The **seg** field manages the segment register selection.
+A value of zero will use the upper two bits of the computed offset to select from SR4 to SR7.
+A value of 1 to 3 will select SR1 to SR3.
+SR0 is not used in this operand scheme.
+It is used as a target register for an external branch or a segment scratch register.

 ### Memory Reference Instructions

-Memory reference instruction load or store a word to memory.
+Memory reference instruction load or store a data item to memory.
 The unit of transfer is a word, a half-word or a byte.
 The instructions use a **W** for word, a **H** for half-word and a **B** for byte operand size.
-The LDx and STx instruction are load and store a register portion using the operand encoding to specify the logical address.
-Using logical addresses restricts the segment size to 30-bits address range.
-To access the full virtual 64-bit address range of a segment, the LDEx and STEx instructions allow to specify a segment and an offset register to access the virtual memory.
-The LDAx  and STAx instruction implement access to the physical memory using a general register as the physical address to access.
+The **LDx** and **STx** instruction are load and store using the operand encoding to specify the actual address.
+Using logical addresses restricts the segment size to 30-bit address range.
+To address the entire 32-bit range possible in a segment, the segment selector needs to specify one of the SR1 to SR3 registers.
+The **LDAW**, **LDWAX**  and **STAW** instruction implement access to the physical memory computing a physical address to access.
 For supporting atomic operations two instructions are provided.
-The LDWR instruction loads a value form memory and remember this access.
-The STWC instruction will store a value to the same location that the LR instructions used and return a failure if the value was modified since the last LR access.
+The **LDWR** instruction loads a value form memory and remember this access.
+The **STWC** instruction will store a value to the same location that the LR instructions used and return a failure if the value was modified since the last LR access.
 This CPU pipeline friendly pair of instructions allow to build higher level atomic operations on top.

 Memory reference instructions can be issued when data translation is on and off.
 When address translation is turned off, the memory reference instructions will ignore the segment part and replace it with a zero value.
 It is an architectural requirement that a virtual address with a segment Id of zero maps to an absolute address with the same offset.
 The absolute address mode instruction also works with translation turned on and off.
 The extended address mode instructions will raise a trap.

 ### Control flow Instructions

-Control flow instructions can be divided into conditional and unconditional branches.
-Conditional branches are always instruction address relative.
-The CBR and TBR instructions are the instructions for conditional branches.
-They combine a comparison or test with a branch offset.
-Unconditional branches are subdivided into instruction relative branches and base register branches.
-The B instruction implements an IA-relative unconditional branch, the BR instruction allows an IA-relative branch with a general register as the offset to use.
-The BV instruction features a base and offset register to form the base register relative address, the BE instruction implements a base register relative branch to an external segment by specifying the segment register, the base register and an offset to form the final address.
+The control flow instructions are divided into unconditional and conditional branch type instructions.
+The unconditional branch type instructions allow in addition to altering the control flow, the save of the return point to a general register.
+A subroutine call would for example compute the target branch address and store this address + 4 in that register.
+Upon subroutine return, there is a branch instruction to return via a general register content.

+The **B** and **BL** instruction are the unconditional branch type instruction within a program segment.
+They add a signed offset to the current instruction address.
+The BL instruction additionally saves a return link in a general register.
+The **BR** and **BLR** instruction behave similar, except that a general register contains the instruction address relative offset.
+The **BV** and **BVR** are instruction segment absolute instructions.
+The branch address for the BV instruction is the segment relative value specified in a general register.
+The BVR instruction features two register, one being the segment relative base and the other a signed offset to be added.

+The **BE** and **BLE** instruction are the inter-segment branches.
+The BE instruction branches to a segment absolute address encoded in the segment and general offset register.
+In addition, a signed offset encoded in the instruction can is added to form the target segment offset.
+The BLE instruction will in addition return the return address in the segment register SR0 and the offset on the general register GR0.

+Segment relative and external branches potentially branch to pages with a different privilege level.
+The **GATE** instruction will promote the privilege level to the page where the GATE instruction resides.

+The conditional branch instructions combine an operation such as comparison or test with a local instruction address relative branch if the comparison or test condition is met.
+The **CBR** instruction will compare two general registers for a condition encoded in the instruction.
+If the condition is met, an instruction address relative branch is performed.
+The target address is formed by adding an offset encoded in the instruction to the instruction address.
+In a similar way, the **TBR** instruction will test a general register for a condition and perform an instruction relative branch if the condition is met.

 ### Computational Instructions

-The computation instructions are divided into the numeric instructions ADD and SUB, the logical instructions AND, OR, XOR and the bit field operational instructions EXTR, DEP and DSR.
+The arithmetic, logical and bit field operations instruction represent the computation type instructions.
+Most of the computational instructions use the operand instruction format, where the operand fields, opMode and opArg, define one of the instruction operands.
+The computation instructions are divided into the numeric instructions **ADD** and **SUB**, the logical instructions **AND**, **OR**, **XOR** and the bit field operational instructions **EXTR**, **DEP** and **DSR**.
 The numeric and logical instructions encode the second operand in the operand field.
 This allows for immediate values, register values and values accessed via their logical address.
 The numeric instructions allow for a carry/borrow bit for implementing multi-precision operations as well as the distinction between signed and unsigned operation overflow detection traps.
 The logical instructions allow to negate the operand as well as the output.
 The bit field instructions will perform bit extraction and deposit as well as double register shifting.
 These instruction not only implement bit field manipulation, they are also the base for all shift and rotate operations.

 There are three more instructions.
-The CMP instruction compares two values for a condition and returns a result of zero or one.
-The SHLA instruction is a combination of shifting an operand and adding a value to it.
+The **CMP** instruction compares two values for a condition and returns a result of zero or one.
+The **SHLA** instruction is a combination of shifting an operand and adding a value to it.
 Simple integer multiplication with small values can elegantly be done with the help of this instruction.
 The LDI instruction allows to load a 16-bit value into the right or left half of a register.
 There are options to clear the register upfront, and to deposit the respective half without modifying the other half of the register.
 This way immediate values with a full 32-bit range can be constructed.

+The **LDO** instruction will return the address offset portion of the operand.
+The **LDIL** instruction is used to load a constant value into the left part of a register.
+The **ADDIL** instructions add the left side of a register argument to a register.
+In combination, the two instructions allow to generate a 32-bit offset value.
+The **LDSID** instruction will return the segment id of the operand address.
+Both instructions are purely computational instruction with no memory reference.
+Finally. there is also a **NOP** instruction, which has the opcode of zero and performs, you guessed it, a no-operation.

 ### System Control Instructions

 The system control instructions are intended for the runtime designer to control the CPU resources such as TLB, Cache and so on.
 There are instruction to load a segment or control registers as well as instructions to store a segment or control register.
 The TLB and the cache modules are controlled by instructions to insert and remove data in these two entities.
 Finally, the interrupt and exception system needs a place to store the address and instruction that was interrupted as well as a set of shadow registers to start processing an interrupt or exception.

+The **MR** instructions is used to transfer data to and from a segment register or a control register.
+The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status word.
+The **LDPA** and **PRB** instructions are used to obtain information about the virtual memory system.
+The LDPA instruction returns the physical address of the virtual page, if present in memory.
+The PRB instruction tests whether the desired access mode to an address is allowed.

+The TLB and Caches are managed by the **ITLB**, **PTLB** and **PCA** instruction.
+The ITLB and PTLB instructions insert into the TLB and removes translations from the TLB.
+The PCA instruction manages the instruction and data cache and features to flush and / or just purge a cache entry.
+There is no instruction that inserts data into a cache as this is completely controlled by hardware.
+The **RFI** instruction is used to restore a processor state from the control registers holding the interrupted instruction address, the instruction itself and the processor status word.
+Optionally, general registers that have been stored into the reserved control registers will be restored.

+The **DIAG** instruction is a control instructions to issue hardware specific implementation commands.
+Example is the memory barrier command, which ensures that all memory access operations are completed after the execution of this DIAG instruction.
+The **BRK** instruction is transferring control to the breakpoint trap handler.

 ### Instruction Notation